ODE TO THE BOSTON CHAMPION

 As you revel in the cheers,

-that for a year you will reign,
+For a year you will beam,

 Every marathoner’s dream.